masonjames/mj-popcorntv-wiki/How-to-install-(Mac).md

+## Step 0
+As stated on the previous install page, you MUST install Nodejs from [nodejs.org](https://nodejs.org).
+If you do not install this IT WILL NOT WORK.

 ## Section 1: Preparing the Application

 Step 1.
 Download Popcorn TV or Clone the Repository.
 For ease of updating I suggest that you clone the repository, if you do not know how to do that then please follow this [guide.](https://github.com/OstlerDev/PopcornTV/wiki/How-to-Clone-the-Project)